Mărțișor

-Mărțișor (/ro/) is a tradition celebrated at the beginning of Spring in March, involving an object made from two intertwined red and white strings with hanging tassel.
+Mărțișor (/ro/) is a tradition celebrated at the beginning of Spring in March, involving an object made from two intertwined red and white strings with hanging tassels.
 It is practiced in Romania and Moldova, and very similar to Martenitsa tradition in Bulgaria, Martinka in North Macedonia and traditions of other populations from Southeastern Europe.

 The word Mărțișor is the diminutive of marț, the old folk name for March (martie, in modern Romanian), and literally means "little March".
 The tradition originates from the Roman celebration of the New Year on 1 March.

 Modern tradition involves wearing the small object on the chest like a brooch or a lapel pin, during the first part of the month, starting from 1 March.
 Some older traditions held it should be worn from the first new moon of March until next significant holiday for the local community, which could be anywhere between 9 March and 1 May, or until first tree flowers blossomed, depending on the area.
 It was also more commonly worn tied around the wrist or like a necklace.

 It is inscribed in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.